Great Books Seminar

 Dr. Kemick is an award-winning poet, journalist, and fiction writer.
 His new nonfiction book, I Am Herod, takes readers backstage and undercover at one of the world’s largest religious events.
 He is also the author of Caribou Run, a collection of poetry.

-Having published widely in all three genres, Dr. Kemick's work has been included in anthologies in Canada and the United Kingdom.
+Dr. Kemick has published widely in all three genres, and his work has been included in anthologies in North America and Europe.
 He is the recipient of multiple awards including two National Magazine Awards.

 PhD. in English/Creative Writing